 - Fiction/Young Adult – Barbara Shoup: author of eight novels for adults and young adults; Writer-in-Residence at the Indiana Writers Center and a faculty member at Art Workshop International

-- Fiction/Thriller – Matthew Clemens: collaborator with Max Allan Collins on 17 TV tie-in novels and numerous thriller and mystery
+- Fiction/Thriller – Matthew Clemens: collaborator with Max Allan Collins on 17 TV tie-in novels and numerous thriller and mystery novels

-- Nonfiction – Michael Martone: award-winning author of numerous nonfiction books and essays; taught creative writing for forty years at Iowa State University, Harvard University, Syracuse University, the University of Alabama, and Warren Wilson College
+- Nonfiction – Michael Martone: award-winning author of numerous nonfiction books and essays; creative writing instructor for forty years at Iowa State University, Harvard University, Syracuse University, the University of Alabama, and Warren Wilson College

 - Nonfiction – Jill Christman: author of If This Were Fiction: A Love Story in Essays and two memoirs; professor in the Creative Writing Program at Ball State University, senior editor of River Teeth: A Journal of Nonfiction Narrative